-We all know with every season come health risks we need to watch out for.
-We also need to be wise enough in keeping them at bay and same time in case of an emergency know what to do to rid ourselves of the same.
+Health risks are associated with every season.
+To keep all kinds of infections at bay we need to be wise enough and take necessary precautions.
 After all it is better to exercise caution than regret.
-However, we all sometimes succumb to nature’s fury and are resigned to bed.
+However, we all sometimes succumb to nature’s fury and are resigned to our comfortable bed.
 It is important for us to know how to safeguard ourselves against all eventualities.

 Here’s your guide to taking care of potential health threats of the season with preventive measures and necessary solutions if need be.

-Heat stroke, a severe form of hyperthermia, occurs when the human body absorbs more heat than it can dissipate.
-A condition marked by fever and often by unconsciousness, caused by failure of the body's temperature-regulating mechanism when exposed to excessively high temperatures.
+A severe form of hyperthermia, is known as heat stroke.
+It happens when the human body absorbs more heat than it can dissolve.
+Due to the failure of the body's temperature-regulating mechanism when exposed to excessively high temperatures this condition is marked by fever and even unconsciousness.

 Prickly Heat Rash